CoreyKirschner/rundown-readme-generator/README.md

 ## Description

-  This is a user-friendly interface of inputting project information with multiple templates to create a README for a project.
+  This is a user-friendly interface to input project information with multiple templates to create a README for your project.

 ## Installation